neozenith/dotfiles/README.md

 by Vim in a lot of cases.

 I can go to most systems and bring my own configuration, or gracefully fall back to a rich core set of commands.
+Also there is a low setup cost since *it is already on a lot of systems*.

 Since Github it has made sharing plugins and extensions much more social and easily available.